 - What You

 Income inequality in the US continues to rise, according to a report from the Congressional Budget Office.
-That report, which presents data from 2016, finds that average income among households in the lowest fifth of the income distribution was $21,000, while income for households in the highest fifth averaged $291,000.
+That report, which presents data from 2018, finds that average income before taxes and transfers among households in the lowest fifth of the income distribution was $22,500, while income for households in the highest fifth averaged $321,700.
 Below is background on the trends in income inequality since 1979, as well as an explanation of how government policies can affect those trends.

-In that period, average household incomes grew by about 60 percent after adjusting for inflation; however, that growth wasn’t shared equally.
-Average incomes in the highest quintile (one-fifth of the population) were 99 percent higher in 2016 than they were in 1979; three times the growth in average incomes for the lowest quintile.
-Those statistics do not account for the effect of taxes or programs such as Medicaid, the Children’s Health Insurance Program, and the Supplemental Nutrition Assistance Program; such programs provide cash payments or other forms of assistance to people with relatively low income or few assets.
+Over the past four decades, average household income grew by 68 percent after adjusting for inflation; however, that growth wasn’t shared equally.
+Average income in the highest quintile (one-fifth of the population) was 111 percent higher in 2018 than it was in 1979 — almost three times the growth in average income in the lowest quintile.
+Those statistics do not account for the effect of taxes or programs including Medicaid, the Children’s Health Insurance Program, and the Supplemental Nutrition Assistance Program; such programs provide cash payments or other forms of assistance to people with relatively low income or few assets.

 Federal taxes are generally progressive, which means that higher-income households pay a larger share of their income than do lower-income households.
 After taxes, income inequality remains, but the disparity among groups is reduced.

-Since 1979, benefits from transfer programs have increased as a share of income accrued by all income households.
-However, for the lowest income quintile, transfers represented 72 percent of average household income in 2016 — an increase of nearly 40 percentage points from the 1979 level.
+Since 1979, benefits from transfer programs have increased as a share of income accrued by all households.
+However, for the lowest income quintile, transfers represented 68 percent of average household income in 2018 — an increase of over 35 percentage points from the 1979 level.

 Image credit: Spencer Platt/Getty Images